Ledio-Codes/chrome-extension/README.md

 A chrome extension that tracks leads by saving the current tabs URL to access and keep track of.
 This was built usingh HTML, CSS, and JavaScript.
+Practiced concepts such as using addEventListener(), innerHTML, input.value, function parameters, template strings, localStorage, the JSON Object, and objects in arrays